RainbowVegas/Real-Time-Cessna-Sensor-Data-Pipeline/README.md

 This sets up the data that will be streamed from FlightGear to the port the sensor pipline will be listening to.

 ## How to Run
+After running the make file run the .exe with random or flightgear:
 ```
 ./sensor_pipeline random        # For simulated data
 ./sensor_pipeline flightgear    # For live FlightGear data
 ```
+The pipeline is now listening to the port, now run FlightGear.
+The Cessna is the default plane already installed on FlightGear so hit fly!

 ## Example Output (CSV Format)
 ```